mxriverlynn/backbone.picky/readme.md

 Events can be prevented from firing when Backbone.Picky methods are called with the `silent` option, as in `myCol.select(myModel, {silent: true})`.

+Event handlers with standard names are invoked automatically.
+Standard names are `onSelectNone`, `onSelectSome`, `onSelectAll` and `onReselect`.
+If these methods exist on the collection, they are run without having to be wired up with the event manually.

 Custom options can be used when invoking any method.
-See the section on custom options, below.
+See the [section on custom options](#custom-options), below.

 #### "select:all"

 Triggered when all models have been selected.
+Provides the collection as the first parameter.
+Runs the `onSelectAll` event handler if the method exists on the collection.

 #### "select:none"

 Triggered when all models have been deselected.
+Provides the collection as the first parameter.
+Runs the `onSelectNone` event handler if the method exists on the collection.

 #### "select:some"

 Triggered when at least 1 model is selected, but less than all models have been selected.
+Provides the collection as the first parameter.
+Runs the `onSelectSome` event handler if the method exists on the collection.

 #### "reselect:any"

 Triggered when at least one model, which is already selected, is selected again.
 Provides an array of the re-selected models as the first parameter.
+Runs the `onReselect` event handler if the method exists on the collection.

 In contrast to the other events, this event fires even if there isn't any change in the resulting selection at all.
 Note that there is no separate reselect:all